opstower-ai/devops-ai-open-leaderboard/README.md

 2. Iterate over the answer results, using the [dynamic eval prompt](prompts/dynamic_eval.rb) to compare the results of the DevOps AI Assistant to the truth answer.
 This generates a confidence score and a short explanation for background on the score.
 3. Store the results in the [results/](results/) directory.

+## A note on dynamic evaluation

 A critical component of the evaluation process is the dynamic evaluation.
 It's not feasible to provide a static answer for most questions as the correct answer is environment-specific.
 For example, the answer to "What is the average CPU utilization across my EC2 instances?" is not a static answer.
 It depends on the current state of the EC2 instances.

 To solve this, I've stored a set of human-evaluated functions to generate the data that provide correct answers.
 Then, I use an LLM prompt to generate a natural language answer from the data.
 This would be a poor evaluation process if the LLM provided an incorrect answer based on the returned data, but I have yet to observe significant errors in the LLM's reasoning of the function output.

 Please submit a PR if you believe a reference function is incorrect.

+## Contact Info

+Reach out to me at derek@dlite.cc if you have general questions about this leaderboard.